SvenSuessenguth/demos/mp-rest-client/README.md

-Calling a rest-Service with Microprofile Restclient via an interface.
+Calling a rest-Service with Microprofile Restclient via an interface inside a unit-test.